galicae/python-novice/episodes/EC-01-reading-tabular.md

 In order to follow the presented material, you should launch the JupyterLab server in the root directory (see [Starting JupyterLab](episodes/01-run-quit.md#starting-jupyterlab)).

-## Use the Pandas library to do statistics on tabular data.
+## Use the Pandas library to do statistics on tabular data

 - [Pandas](https://pandas.pydata.org/) is a widely-used Python library for statistics, particularly on tabular data.
 - Borrows many features from R's dataframes.